 When you’re on the go you don’t have time or resources to create gorgeous, Instagram-worthy breakfasts.

 Instead, you need a breakfast that’s straightforward, cheap, takes just minutes to make, and is loaded with high quality nutrients to keep your energy high, your focus sharp, and your body satiated.

 THE PROTEIN CHIA SEED PUDDING ORIGIN STORY

 That need is exactly how this healthy on-the-go breakfast came to be.

 Last summer, as I spent 3 months road tripping around the United States and Canada, I grew frustrated stopping for breakfast every morning at diners in the middle of nowhere.

 Not only did a diner breakfast waste an hour of precious adventure time, but the $10-$20 spent on a sub par meal of conventional eggs and antibiotic and hormone laden bacon made me furious!

 Alternatively, I wasn’t about to forgo my paleo ways by eating a pastry, donut, or bagel.
 A grain-based breakfast would send me on that dreaded energy rollercoaster and leave me tired and grumpy an hour later.

 I’ve always been a fan of chia seed pudding for its convenience, but up to this point, my chia seed pudding recipes required almond milk.
 Not ideal for travel.
 When driving through rural Arkansas or flying into a city late at night, chances of finding almond milk are slim to none.
 Plus, there’s no reason to add an errand to your travel itinerary.

-To save money, time, and my health while traveling, I created the ultimate travel breakfast!
+To save money, time, and my health while traveling, I created the ultimate on-the-go breakfast!